Skip to content

 Could I do each of those steps individually in Cowork?
 Yes.
 Could I build a Cowork skill that does one of them?
 Probably.
 But I can’t build a single command that carries our business context through every step, delegates research to a custom agent and writes output back into the project – all wired together, all improving every time the instructions are refined.

-That’s the difference.
-Not just features.
+That’s what the higher steps need.
+Not features.
 Not the terminal.
 Whether the pieces connect or stay separate.

 The team dimension